Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Common Practices of ADS Testing

 \subsection{Unit testing}

-According to interviews and surveys, unit testing is widely used in ADS testing.
-52\% of survey participants performed unit testing.
+80\% of interviewees and 52\% of survey participants reported that they conducted unit testing during ADS development.

+\textbf{\textit{Testing target.}} In addition to writing unit tests for control logic, ADS developers also need to test DL models, especially those models in the perception and prediction modules.
+Unlike program source code, these models do not have clearly control logic or program states.
+ADS developers need to manually label and clip driving recordings collected from on-road or simulation testing to construct small recording segments for testing these DL models, which are referred to as unit tests in ADS development.
+There interviewees (P1, P4, P9) reported that there are too many possible driving scenarios to test, and it is time-consuming to manually process driving recordings to construct test scenarios.

-\textbf{\textit{Testing target.}} In contrast to unit testing in traditional software systems, which focuses on testing program functions, unit testing in ADS focuses on testing perception models, which are often deep neural networks.
-Unlike program functions, these perception models do not have clearly defined control logic or program states.
-Instead, they have a large number of parameters inside.
-For example, a well-known image recognition model, VGG16~\cite{simonyan2014very}, contains 138 million parameters.
-It is challenging to generate test cases to cover all possible program states and scenarios in ADSs.
-In addition, the input data of these models are rich, including a variety of sensor data such as camera images and point clouds produced by light detection and ranging (LiDAR) .
-While SE testing research has mainly focused on road images as test input~\cite{tian2018deeptest, zhang2018deeproad}, only 8\% of survey participants said their ADSs just used road images as input.
-By contrast, over 68\% of survey participants said their driving systems used at least three of four common sensors, including cameras, LiDAR sensors, radars, and GPS.
-Multiple sensors used in ADS make it more difficult to generate test cases.
-Data from different sensors with different sample frequencies need to be synchronized (e.g., by timestamp).
+In addition, 70\% of interviewees and over 68\% of survey participants said their driving systems used at least three of four types of sensors, e.g., cameras, LiDARs, radars, GPS.
+This multi-modality of sensor data makes it more difficult to generate test cases.
+For example, data from different sensors with different sample frequencies need to be synchronized (e.g., by timestamp).
 Furthermore, when transforming one type of sensor data, such as adding an object, other types of sensor data must be updated consistently.
-Currently, no techniques have been proposed to achieve such synchronized transformations on multi-modal input data from sensors.

-\titlebox{Common Practice 2:}{In contrast to unit testing in traditional software systems, which focuses on testing functions, unit testing in ADS focuses on testing DL models, which take rich sensor data as input, such as camera images and point clouds.}
+\begin{finding}{} In addition to testing control logic, ADS developers also need to construct segments of driving recordings to test DL models, which take multi-modal sensor data as input, not just road images. \end{finding}